pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

 - **Explanations** :

     * `input` is a source array, number or string which has to be limited.
-    * `limit` is the length of a subset array, string of number.
+    * `limit` is the length of a subset array, string or number.
     * If the limit number is positive, limit number of items from the beginning of the source (array or string) are copied.
     * If the number is negative, limit number of items from the end of the source (array or string) are copied.
-    * The limit will be trimmed if more then the value of `array.length` and if limit is undefined, the input will be returned unchanged.
+    * The limit will be trimmed if more than the value of `array.length` and if limit is undefined, the input will be returned unchanged.
     * For example

     ```html